 - 60-seat small cohort

-- Prof. O. P. Rai (former Dean of Commerce, BHU 1977-2020) on Governing Body
+- Prof. O. P. Rai (43 years at the Faculty of Commerce, BHU 1977-2020; its former Head & Dean) on Governing Body

 - 6-point written commitment in offer letter (academic mentor pairing, 8 industry guest lectures/sem, lifetime CareerArc access, etc.)